 Now the 'ScreenTransferFuntion' is reset via the small button in the lower right corner of the window to make the view linear again.
 Then the blue arrow of the histogram is dragged onto the image.

 If the histogram image is now reset once again, the typical histogram curve of a stretched image can be seen.

-The cloned image is now stretched.
+The cloned image is now stretched and converted to a black and white image to create a star mask.